Zokrates/ZoKrates/README.md

 ./zokrates compile -i /path/to/add.code
 ```

-Compile a `.code` file.
+Compiles a `.code` file into  ZoKrates internal representation of arithmetic circuits.
+Use the `--gadgets` flag if libsnark gadgets are being used in your code (e.g. sha256 hashing).

 Creates a compiled `.code` file at `./out.code`.

 #### `compute-witness`
 ```
-./zokrates compute-witness -a 1 2
+./zokrates compute-witness -a 1 2 3
 ```

 Computes a witness for the compiled program found at `./out.code` and arguments to the program.